mfiras1920/stog/README.md

 ```bash
 ./scripts/prepare_data.sh -v 2 -p data/AMR/LDC2017T10
 ```
+### 2b.
+Indonesian AMR
+If you're working with Indonesian AMR instead, either use the [pre-annotated AMR dataset](https://storage.googleapis.com/riset_amr/dataset/amr_id_2.0_preannot.tar.gz) from our repo.
+This file is annotated following Ilmy's method (using Anago for NER, CRFTagger for POS).
+If you're using preannotated dataset, skup the feature annotation part and go straight to preprocessing.

+Or start from scratch using this [AMR ID 2.0](https://storage.googleapis.com/riset_amr/dataset/amr_id_v2.zip) dataset.
+If you're starting from scratch, refer to [amr_parser repo](https://github.com/banditelol/amr_parser) on how to annotate the features
 ## 3. Feature Annotation

 We use [Stanford CoreNLP](https://stanfordnlp.github.io/CoreNLP/index.html) (version **3.9.2**) for lemmatizing, POS tagging, etc.